Training healthcare professionals and empowering the patient.

 The alarming increase in antibiotic resistance exacerbates the current misleading antibiotics prescription in many European countries, posing one of the biggest threats to western societies.

-Up to 25,000 people die every year in Europe as a direct consequence of the misuse of antibiotics, a figure that rises up to 30,000 in the United States (European Centre for Disease Prevention and Control).
+Up to 35,000 people die every year in Europe as a direct consequence of the misuse of antibiotics, as reflected in data from the European Centre for Disease Prevention and Control.

-HAPPY PATIENT seeks to reduce the impact of antimicrobial resistance (AMR) by decreasing the inappropriate use of antimicrobials for the management of common community-acquired infection.
+HAPPY PATIENT has reduced the impact of antimicrobial resistance (AMR) by decreasing the inappropriate use of antimicrobials for the management of common community-acquired infection.

-The HAPPY PATIENT project is a 3 year Project co-funded by the 3rd Health Programme of the European Union under the Grant Agreement number: 900024.
+The HAPPY PATIENT project has lasted 3 years and has been co-funded by the 3rd Health Programme of the European Union under the Grant Agreement number: 900024

-The patient-centred strategy implies the involvement of all health care-providers acting as main point of contact for the management of community-acquired infections.
+HAPPY PATIENT has built upon evidence and proposed an innovative patient-centered approach.
+The patient-centered strategy implied the involvement of all healthcare providers, acting as the main point of contact for the management of community-acquired infections

-It means the project will include HCPs working in general
+It means the project included HCPs working in general

 practice, OOH services, dentists, nursing homes and community pharmacies.
-This will be implemented in 5 Target Countries (Spain, France, Lithuania, Poland and Greece) with diverse health systems, incomes and level of antimicrobial medicines consumption.
+This was implemented in 5 target countries (Spain, France, Lithuania, Poland and Greece) with diverse health systems, incomes and level of antimicrobial medicines consumption.

 The HAPPY PATIENT consortium contains a wide diversity of geographical and professional coverage throughout the EU